-The supply of material and labour to build the solar farm will be determined through a competitive procurement process that is compliant with trade and partnership agreements applicable to the City.
+The supply of material and labour to build the solar farm was determined through a competitive procurement process that is compliant with trade and partnership agreements applicable to the City.
+AltaPro Ltd. chosen through a rigorous evaluation process from the submissions which were received.